PTAB

 4. Key Claim Construction Positions

-- Petitioner contended that the key claim terms "photographing unit," "recording unit," "thumbnail generating unit," and "reproducing unit" are means-plus-function limitations governed by 35 U.S.C. §112, ¶6 (pre-AIA).
+- Petitioner argued that the terms "a photographing unit," "a recording unit," "a thumbnail generating unit," and "a reproducing unit" should be construed as means-plus-function limitations under 35 U.S.C. §112, ¶6 (pre-AIA).

 5. Relief Requested

-- Petitioner requested the Board institute an inter partes review of claims 1-12 of Patent 9,451,229 and cancel the claims as unpatentable.
+- Petitioner requests institution of an inter partes review and cancellation of claims 1-12 of Patent 9,451,229 as unpatentable.